weij5678/NYC-Taxi/docs/Results.md

 ## 1. Principal Component Analysis (PCA)

 ### a.
 The Important Principal Components
-Given that the dataset contains numerous quantitative variables, a PCA was applied to reduce the dataset's dimensionality and identify key variables influencing ride behavior.
+Principal component analysis was applied to reduce the dataset's dimensionality and identify key variables influencing tipping behavior.
 Initially, separate PCA analyses were conducted for the morning, noon, and evening time periods, focusing on variables such as trip duration, trip distance, fare, and weather conditions.
-However, This approach helps to explore the factors driving each principal component for different times of the day, providing valuable insights into the dynamics of ride-hailing behavior.
+However, we found from the this approach helps to explore the factors driving each principal component for different times of the day, providing valuable insights into the dynamics of ride-hailing behavior.

 - **Visualization**:
 <img src="images/FullScreeplot.png" alt="drawing" width="600"/>